AvixSoft/Age-of-Nations/README.md

 ## Scenario Packs

+ Scenarios are diffrent types of looks and ways to play Age of Nations.
+They provide a longer playtime to experience the feeling of the game.
+My personal favorites are the New World Scenario and the Information Age Scenario.
 Install the scenarios to the root folder that Age of Nations has been installed into.

 [New World](http://nkstudiosco.github.io/Age-of-Nations/new_world.exe)